 About six years ago I worked a block from this multimedia shop, which stands within the general sphere of the Times Square area of Manhattan, and I used to make a habit of going about once a week.
 While it’s not my favorite bookstore, I went that often for two reasons: dollar books, and deeply discounted classic movies.
 I recently passed by on a NYC visit and I stopped in to see if the place held up after all this time, and it certainly does.

-Here’s the thing about this shop: they have a lot of books, but the collection is split about 50-50 between books and movies, music, video games, and toys over three levels.
+Here’s the thing about Book Off: they have a lot of books, but the collection is split about 50-50 between books and movies, music, video games, and toys over three levels.
 I like to browse through their extensive DVD collection for older classic films that are harder to find on streaming services and I routinely find great Criterion and noir films here, for some as little as $2.50, which was the price for a two-disc set of Wes Anderson’s The Life Aquatic on this latest trip.
 But to be fair, I also saw some marked way up, close to $30 for a few, so it really varies.
 More recent titles tend to be cheaper because more people try to sell those back, so it all depends on what you’re looking for.

 As for the books, about a third of them aren’t in English.
 They have a large selection of what I think are Japanese titles and translations, as well as a robust Manga section downstairs, so if that’s your thing, this is definitely the shop for you.
 As for the English language books, they are evenly divided between fiction and nonfiction and both sections are discounted.
 Many are at least half off or more, such as a hardback version of Charles Johnson’s Night Hawks (which I should have bought but I thought I already had a copy…dang) but the real deals are found along the walls and in the multiple carts full of $1 books.
 They’re all used, but they’re in pretty good shape or are close to new, so you’re getting a good deal here.